 - Bear in mind that emails often need to be as formal as any other form of written correspondence.
 Use a suitable header and include your contact details.
-Use an appropriate format for the message text. - Check your incoming email frequently and ensure that all items that require attention are addressed within a reasonable time frame.
+Use an appropriate format for the message text. - Add the Deal Town Council disclaimer to every message. - Check your incoming email frequently and ensure that all items that require attention are addressed within a reasonable time frame.
 If you will be absent for a period set up an automatic reply. - Avoid the mass distribution/forwarding of messages, which can cause congestion on network systems, and can cause offence to some recipients.
 If you need to send an email to a large number of external contacts, or you want to attach a very large document, greater than 20mb, please contact the Town Clerk to advise of your proposed action.